pablodeas/backup_semanal/README.md

 The script checks the success of the backup and compression processes, printing relevant messages.
 If any process fails, an error message is printed.

 ## How to Use
-First, ensure that the `config.sh` and `backup.zsh` files have execute permissions.
+First, ensure that the `config.sh` and `do_backup.zsh` files have execute permissions.
 You can add execute permissions using the command `chmod +x filename`.

 Then, run the `backup.zsh` script.
 If successful, a backup of the `main_dir` will be created in the `bkp_dir`, and the backup will be compressed into a `.tar.gz` file.